Frequently Asked Questions

 - A signed copy of the IRS Form 1040X that was filed and

-- A signed copy of the original tax return that was filed.
+- A copy of the tax transcript from the IRS.

-No. It simply means your student did not qualify for a high-need-based federal grant.
-Your student will still be considered for other types of assistance, including college grants.
+No. It simply means you did not qualify for a high-need-based federal grant.
+You will still be considered for other types of assistance, including college grants.

-No. The estimated family contribution is only an estimate.
-Depending on the costs of your student's education and the amount of his/her financial assistance award, you could owe more or less than the calculated EFC.
+No. The estimated family contribution (EFC) is only an estimate.
+Depending on the costs of your education and the amount of your financial assistance award, you could owe more or less than the calculated EFC.

-The first thing to do is to call our office and speak to a financial assistance staff member.
+The first thing to do is to contact us.
 The Financial Assistance staff will be able to tell you whether additional loans and/or scholarship opportunities are available.

 We try to keep awards consistent from year to year.
 However, if there are significant changes to a family's resources, the award may be affected.

 Private scholarships are excellent resources for students and can be found in a variety of places.
-We've done our best to compile and simplify the information on our outside scholarships page.
+We've done our best to compile and simplify scholarship information.